dtigrett/Matplot-HW/README.md

-# Matplot-HW
+# Matplot Analysis

-Matplot Homework Analysis
+Matplot Analysis

 1. Capomulin and Ramicane drug regimens had the greatest impact on reducing the size of the tumors for the mice in the study.